tomasmiro/tomasmiro/README.md

 - 💬 Ask me about C# (.NET Core)

-- ⚡ Fun fact: I love music and movies.
-I´m DJ & Music Producer.
+- ⚡ Fun fact: I´m a DJ and music producer.
+I love music & movies.
 I also love nature and traveling around the world.